InteractiveAdvertisingBureau/GDPR-Transparency-and-Consent-Framework/Mobile In-App Consent APIs v1.0 Final.md

 This API draft specifies the functionality that the Consent Management Provider (CMP) needs to provide publishers and third-party vendors with end user consent information, with particular reference to several SDKs being integrated into the same application of a publisher.

-There?s a large potential surface area of publisher-CMP functionality (including UI control and configuration) specific to each CMP that is best provided by the CMP, rather than standardized in APIs.
+There's a large potential surface area of publisher-CMP functionality (including UI control and configuration) specific to each CMP that is best provided by the CMP, rather than standardized in APIs.
 CMPs will provide a variety of additional APIs that will be feature based.
 This might include eventually functionality for transfering consent across apps or even publishers.